BardOfCodes/geolipi/README.md

 ![banner](assets/banner_3.png)

+> [!TIP]
+> **Check out [SySL](https://github.com/BardOfCodes/sysl)** — a complementary repository that compiles GeoLiPI expressions into GLSL shader code for native visualization in Jupyter notebooks and standalone HTML pages!

 GeoLIPI is a Language for modelling 2D/3D geometric objects.
 This is to be treated as a meta-language, from which visual programming languages can be derived.
 Some of the languages/visual programs that can be executed in this framework are: